RoboJackets/robocup-software/rj_gameplay/README.md

 Our gameplay library adopts the name of the [STP framework](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.1972&rep=rep1&type=pdf) proposed by CMDragons, but is quite different.
+All implementation files for STP are in `rj_gameplay/` as clarified above.

 **Play - `rj_gameplay/play/`**

 Handles full team behavior.
 Gets potential roles from a list of >=6 tactics, then assigns 6 of them at any time.

-(Examples: Basic Defense)
+(Examples: `basic_defense.py` in folder above)

 **Tactic - `rj_gameplay/tactic/`**